Souček space

 In mathematics, Souček spaces are generalizations of Sobolev spaces, named after the Czech mathematician Jiří Souček.
-One of their main advantages is that they offer a way to deal with the fact that the Sobolev space W^{1,1} is not a reflexive space; since W^{1,1} is not reflexive, it is not always true that a bounded sequence has a weakly convergent subsequence, which is a desideratum in many applications.
+One of their main advantages is that they offer a way to deal with the fact that the Sobolev space W^{1,1} is not a reflexive space; since W^{1,1} is not reflexive, it is not always true that a bounded sequence has a weakly convergent subsequence, which is highly desirable in many applications.